author: Jonathan Lau, CFA

 * Download price data using quantmod

-* Calculate monthly returns for MYL and SPY using Delt() function
+* Calculate monthly returns for MYL and SPY using Delt()

 * Remove the first observation which is a missing value